Laya123-star/Linear_Regression/README.md

 ML-Assignment-2-Regression/

-├── 📄 Regression.ipynb
+├── Regression.ipynb

-├── 📄 README.md
+├── README.md

 ---

 ## 🚀 How to Run the Project

-1. Open the notebook in **Google Colab**.
+1️⃣ Open the notebook using the Colab link above

-2. Run all cells in sequence.
+2️⃣ Run all cells sequentially

-3. The notebook will perform preprocessing, model training, evaluation, and visualization automatically.
+3️⃣ View preprocessing, model training, evaluation, and visualizations

 ---

-## 📌 Submission Note
+## 📌 Academic Submission

-This repository is submitted as part of an academic assignment for evaluating regression techniques in supervised learning.
+This project was developed as part of a **Python Module / Machine Learning academic assignment**, demonstrating the application of regression techniques on real-world housing data.
+It includes data preprocessing, exploratory data analysis, model building, evaluation, and interpretation of results.

+---

+## ⚠️ Limitations

+- Dataset is limited to California region only
+-
+- External economic and market factors are not included
+-
+- Outlier removal may affect real-world interpretation
+-
+- Models may not generalize well to other regions
+-
+- Limited feature set restricts deeper insights

+---

+## 📌 Future Enhancements

+- Use larger and more diverse datasets
+-
+- Apply advanced models (XGBoost, LightGBM)
+-
+- Perform hyperparameter tuning
+-
+- Deploy as a web application (Streamlit)
+-
+- Add interactive dashboards

+---

+## 👤 Author

+**Name:** Laya Mary Joy

+**Organization:** Entri Elevate

+**Date:** January 15, 2026

+---

+## ⭐ Acknowledgment

+Thanks to **Entri Elevate** for guidance and support throughout this project.